gavinmonahan/slurmCromwellGATK4/README.md

 ### Dependencies
 The following versions have been tested and work, but GATK and Cromwell are regularly updated and so one must consider whether they would like to use newer versions of these tools.
 - BWA/0.7.15
-- GATK v4.0.6.0
+- GATK v4.2.0.0
 - SAMtools/1.5
 - picard/2.9
 - Python/2.7
-- Cromwell v61
+- Cromwell v72
+- java/11.0.12

 ## Quick start guide

 If you're running on Kaya, this has all been done.
+Just edit your samples.txt files and skip to step 6.
+You should use the `_nochildren.sh` shell files so all tasks run within one job.
+Running the other batch script will create a new job for each task which is tricky on Kaya due to limited resources and node configuration issues.

 ### Installing and preparing environment for GATK4 with Cromwell